 Holey Moley did this stress me out.
-I didn’t know what in the heck I thought about each one, or what would work for my personality and my kids.
+These terms were 100% unfamiliar to me, and I didn’t know what in the heck I thought about each one, or what would work for my personality and my kids.

 So instead of picking curriculum that was supported by one method or another, I basically just chose curriculum individually for each subject I wanted to cover.
 (Ironically, I learned what I chose is called “Eclectic”)

 I do recommend reading this post on homeschool methods, mostly to inspire you to see all the possible ways you can do it right.

 When you don’t know your kids learning style yet

 I just want to assure you that it’s ok not to know your kid’s learning style yet.
 You are new and figuring out a very basic homeschool schedule!

 I’m half way through kindergarten and just starting to understand what my son loves, how he responds to workbooks, what he resists, subjects he likes, what makes him stubborn.
 It can take years to know your child’s learning style, so don’t worry.

 One thing that helped me decide on curriculum was to search YouTube “flip through” with whatever book you want to see inside.

 Tons of people literally flip through homeschool curriculum books to give you an idea of what the pages are like inside.